Skip to main content

 What Is Virtualization?

-The key difference between containers and virtual machines is that, while containers share the host resources, virtual machines virtualize an entire machine: its own kernel, network card, disk, and graphics adapter.
+The key difference between containers and virtual machines is that while containers share the host resources, virtual machines virtualize an entire machine, including its own kernel, network card, disk space, and graphics adapter.

 What Is KVM?

-Kernel-based Virtual Machine (KVM) is a full virtualization solution where the VPS acts as a completely independent server.
-This allows for more resources to be available for the VPS than containers, provides more isolation, and increases customizability.
+Kernel-based Virtual Machine (KVM) is a full virtualization solution that allows a VPS to function as a completely independent server.
+This approach provides greater resource allocation, stronger isolation, and enhanced customizability compared to container-based solutions.

 What Makes KVM VPS Different?

-As container-type Virtual Private Servers share the underlying physical hardware with other VPS, some configurations are still limited.
+As container-type VPS shares the underlying physical hardware with other VPS, some configurations are still limited.
 Performance can also vary depending on the total workload of all the VPS hosted on the physical server.

 • Using the latest Linux kernels